 Opuntiagilvescens is a widespread, medium-sized cactus.
 It occurs from Oklahoma all the way to and southern Nevada and desert California.
 It is a common plant in Arizona.
 It is often confused with O.phaeacantha, in part because there is no slot for it in most guidebooks.

 O.gilvescens has nearly round or obovate cladodes that are generally dull.
 Main branches rest upon the ground and other branches rise to 30-80 cm.
-O. gilvescens is sometimes a symmetrical plant.
+O.gilvescens is sometimes a symmetrical plant.
 Mature plants may be 1 m across.
-Cladodes may be 20 × 25 cm, but they are often smaller.
-Spines are not numerous, and there may only be 2 major spines, but there may be 1-4 on first-year growth.
+Cladodes may be 20 × 25 cm, but they are may sometimes be smaller.
+Spines are not numerous, and there may only be 2 major spines.
+However, there may be 1-4 on first-year growth.
 The tips of spines are translucent.

 Many O.gilvescens flowers have a blush of red at the bases of the interior tepals, but some individuals may have rust-colored veining that can darken or spread as the flower ages.
 Cacti with all-yellow flowers may be found.
 Also, some cacti have pink flowers as in parts of southern Utah.
 Stigmas are green, pale green, or yellow-green.
 Anthers are yellow or cream-colored.
 Filaments are yellow but can darken towards the base.
 Fruit is round-bottomed or barrel-shaped, but may occasionally have a narrow base, ripening to pink, reddish, or even greenish-pink.
 Flesh is greenish or pink-green, sometimes dark.
 Seeds are about 0.75 cm across with a 1 mm rim.